-This Italian Sausage and Pepperoni Pizza is a Friday night favorite, and it’s a million times better than your standard boxed pizza!
-This post will show you exactly what to do and how to make it—It’s Easy!
+This Italian Sausage and Pepperoni Pizza is a Friday night favorite, and it's a million times better than your standard boxed pizza!
+This post will show you exactly what to do and how to make it—and still keep it as healthy as possible!

 Are you ready for some juicy gossip?
 Listen to this…